The Children’s Alliance

 To add your name to our growing list of endorsements please send your name, position and the name of the organisation you represent to email@example.com.

 The case is discussed in more detail below (or download / print this information)

 WHY WE NEED A CABINET MINISTER FOR CHILDREN AND YOUNG PEOPLE

-Children First is co-ordinating sector-wide support for the Government to appoint a Cabinet Minister for Children and Young People.
+Children’s Alliance is co-ordinating sector-wide support for the Government to appoint a Cabinet Minister for Children and Young People.

 This strong voice for children at Cabinet level would work in the same way that the interests of women are served by the current Cabinet Minister for Women and Equalities.
 Similarly, a Minister for Loneliness at Cabinet level has been in post since July 2018.

 The breadth and depth of some existing barriers to a fit and healthy childhood are given later in this briefing – and are but a snapshot of an entrenched and increasingly intransigent problem.
 Ideally, they would merit the appointment of a full Secretary of State supported by a dedicated Department and Select Committee, but this type of structural change cannot be achieved overnight.

 Yet, in so many ways children cannot wait and neither should they.
 They need help now and therefore taking significant action in the short term must be considered to be not only desirable but essential.